-Congresswoman Adams' full opening statement is below:
+Congresswoman Adams' full opening statement as prepared for delivery is below:

 Today's Subcommittee hearing will explore the performance of the federal government in protecting worker safety during the COVID-19 pandemic.
-I want to thank OSHA Deputy Assistant Secretary Sweatt [swet] and NIOSH Director Howard for joining us today.
+I want to thank OSHA Deputy Assistant Secretary Sweatt and NIOSH Director Howard for joining us today.